-Given an assignment problem and realized lottery numbers, the Boston (immediate acceptance) mechanism (Abdulkadiroğlu and Sönmez, 2003; Ergin and Sönmez, 2006) is defined through the following immediate acceptance algorithm.
+The Boston (immediate acceptance) mechanism (Abdulkadiroğlu and Sönmez, 2003; Ergin and Sönmez, 2006) is defined through the following immediate acceptance algorithm.

 • Step 1: Each student i applies to her most preferred acceptable school (if any).
 Each school accepts its highest-priority (with respect to $\rho{is} + r{is}$) students up to its capacity and rejects every other student.